-Dermatophytosis, more commonly known as as ringworm, is a fungal infection of the skin.
-Ringworm is a misnomer.
-The infection isn’t caused by a worm.
-It’s caused by a fungus.
+Ringworm, also known as dermatophytosis or tinea, is a fungal infection of the skin.
+The name "ringworm" is a misnomer, since the infection is caused by a fungus, not a worm.

 Three different types of fungi can cause this infection.
 They are called trichophyton, microsporum, and epidermophyton.
 It’s possible that these fungi may live for an extended period as spores in soil.
 Humans and animals can contract ringworm after direct contact with this soil.
 The infection can also spread through contact with infected animals or humans.
 The infection is commonly spread among children and by sharing items that may not be clean.